The Cm chord on the guitar

 Video blocked due to privacy settings

-This is the 9th video in the series of guitar chords, which is all about how to play CAGED chords.
+This is video #9 in the series on how to play guitar chords using the so-called CAGED system.

 Cm chord/shape

-Here are all possible extensions we can have in the Cm shape.
-If you can visualize the intervals around the shape, you can build all these chords.
+Here are the possible extensions you can build using the Cm shape.
+If you can visualise the intervals surrounding the shape, you can construct all of these chords:

 • Cm chord (root, m3rd, 5th, root)